The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_distributions.md

 #### Structure

-Mitigators are listed in separate plots (facets), with either the 80% prediction interval or the percent of activity mitigated, on the x-axes and the y-axis showing the density of the mixture distribution.
+Mitigators are shown in separate plots, with either the 80% prediction interval or the percent of activity mitigated, on the x-axes and the y-axis showing the density of the mixture distribution.

 Overlaying the plots are dotted lines indicating the 80% range between low and high values for the overall distributions, highlighted in turquoise, and a dashed line indicating the mid point.